bahossdev/E-Commerce-Management/README.md

 ## Credits

 To create this application, I referenced documentation for MySQL, Express.js, npm, Insomnia [add more].
 Additionally, I drew insights from class activities and consulted resources on MDN, W3Schools, Stack Overflow, and similar educational platforms.
+The starter code can be found at [this link](https://github.com/coding-boot-camp/fantastic-umbrella).

 ## License
 Please refer to the LICENSE in the repo.